andrew henderson menu

 The Imperfect US Banking System

-The biggest dilemma with the aforementioned situation is that US banks always think the solution to such problems is for you to show up at the branch with your debit card.
+The biggest dilemma with this situation is that US banks always think the solution to such problems is for you to show up at the branch with your debit card.

 The moral of the story here is that you’ve got to find the right banks.
 Most US banks stink if you’re someone with a global perspective.
 Chase is one of the worst (although their merchant accounts are quite good).

-Fortunately, we’ve already made a list for you of the top five safest US banks, as not all institutions are equipped to deal with the protection required when moving in foreign locations.
+Fortunately, we’ve already made a list of the top five safest US banks for you, as not all institutions are equipped to deal with the protection required when moving to foreign locations.

-Because of all this, credit unions, and other small institutions, are extremely risk-averse.
-So, as soon as you start doing anything out of the ordinary and dealing with overseas transactions, they may close your account without any prior warning.
+Because of all this, credit unions and other small institutions are extremely risk-averse.
+As soon as you start doing anything out of the ordinary and dealing with overseas transactions, they may close your account without any prior warning.

-Large retail banks, on the other hand, take the fast-food approach to things – everyone gets the exact same product, and beyond some superficial customization, they expect a certain type of behavior from you.
+Large retail banks, on the other hand, take the fast-food approach to things – everyone gets the exact same product.
+And beyond some superficial customisation, they expect a certain type of behaviour from you.

 Best US Bank Account